AI Agent Identity Architecture

 Human User

-│ (delegates scope or triggers autonomous workflow)
+│ (delegates scope, or triggers an autonomous workflow)

 ▼